JoseMaese/License-Plate-Recognition-using-Neural-Networks/README.md

 ### Objective

 The primary goal of this project is the extraction of characters from vehicle license plates using neural networks.
-The study involves exploring different neural network models, implementing the solution in Python, and applying computer vision techniques learned during the course.
+The study involves exploring different neural network models, implementing the solution in Python, and applying computer vision techniques.

 ### Considerations